-I’ve been to six countries so far in 2018, but I wish I’d traveled to more.
+I’ve been to six countries so far this year, but I wish I’d traveled to more.
 I wish I could travel constantly and still feel grounded instead of disconnected and scattered and like a perpetual outsider who will never belong anywhere, not even in my own heart.
 I’ve gotten tattooed seven times this year, but I wish I could get tattooed more.
 I wish I could get tattooed every day for the rest of my life instead of whenever my heart feels broken and I don’t know how to get past the pain.

 I wish my ankles were skinnier and my boobs were bigger but not less perky and my stomach could be flat while still eating simple carbs.
 I wish I had a trendy but effortless haircut and knew how to wear eyeliner and had a daily skincare regimen.
 I wish I knew how bangs worked.
 I wish that getting my period every 28 days after 15 years wasn’t still such a blindsided betrayal.
 I wish I wore Lululemon yoga pants instead of ones from Target.
 I wish the tall dark handsome guy I saw last week at Target didn’t mistake me for an employee because I was wearing a red shirt and loitering in the electronics department.